All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 “Shush, Ella.”
 Bran stroked the back of her head and kissed her cheek.
 “I am sorry, infinitely sorry, I left you to deal with this alone,” he whispered.
 “We will do what is right for you.”

 She clung to him for several heart-wrenching minutes.
-Bran knew real regret from not returning sooner.
+Bran knew real regret for not returning sooner.
 He never considered how the dukedom could have injured his sister.
 At length, she stepped from his embrace.
 Lifting her chin in elegant grace reminiscent of his mother, Eleanor swiped the tears away with her palms.
 With a couple of unladylike sniffs, she recovered her composure just as the tea service arrived.
 “I shall find Mrs. Carruthers and Sonalí.”
 She looked away so the maid would not observe her tear-streaked face.
 “I am famished, as I suspect Sonalí will be.
 Surely, they did not go far.”

 Bran permitted his sister her emotions without his censure.
 “I may not possess the fortitude to wait.”